Voltage Transformer (Three-Phase)

 Details

-The inductance L1, which represents the magnetic flux losses of the first winding.
+The inductance is L1, which represents the magnetic flux loss of the first winding.

 Dependencies

-To use this parameter, set the Winding parameterized by parameters to the value of Separate primary and secondary values
+To use this parameter, set for the parameter Winding parameterized by meaning Separate primary and secondary values or set for the parameter Number of windings meaning Three.

 |